evandrojr/awesome_print.cr/README.md

 # awesome_print

-It dreams about becomming [awesome_print](https://github.com/awesome-print/awesome_print) for crystal-lang, under development.
+It dreams about becoming [awesome_print](https://github.com/awesome-print/awesome_print) for crystal-lang, under development.
 Right now it just is:

 ```
 ap some_var === puts some_var.inspect